 The protected Tollgate Farm property includes approximately 2,400 feet of frontage along the South Fork of the Snoqualmie River with accompanying high quality fish and wildlife habitat values.
 There are another 900 feet of frontage along Ribary Creek and other smaller tributary streams to the South Fork of the Snoqualmie River.
-Tollgate Farm is part of a critical connecting link that provides a low-elevation wildlife corridor between the Kimball Creek wetlands, Rattlesnake Mountain and the Cedar River Watershed to the south and west and Three Forks Natural Area, Mount Si NRCA and the Campbell Global Timber lands to the north and east.
+Tollgate Farm is part of a critical connecting link that provides a low-elevation wildlife corridor between the Kimball Creek wetlands, Rattlesnake Mountain and the Cedar River Watershed to the south and west and Three Forks Natural Area, Mount Si NRCA and the Hancock Timber lands to the north and east.
 A further analysis of the wildlife habitats and habitat values present on the farm can be found in the May 2004 Tollgate Farm Central Meadow Master Plan.

 Torguson Park: This 17.3-acre facility is located adjacent to the North Bend Elementary School.
 The Park consists of five ball fields with bleachers and concession stand, a soccer field, restrooms, a skateboard park, picnic facilities, bike racks, a lighted BMX dirt bike pump track, a tot lot, climbing tower, and a parking lot for 190 vehicles.
 The fields are used for league play, tournament play and sport camps.
 They are in use from mid-May through Thanksgiving.
-Torguson Park is a very popular and heavily used facility which is managed by the Si View Metropolitan Park District through an interlocal agreement with the City.
+Torguson Park is a very popular and heavily used facility.